 Each commentary should have a strong lead paragraph indicating what you will talk about and where you are headed in your conclusion.
 Journalistic ledes emphasize grabbing the attention of the reader; ledes in essays summarize the outline of the argument and conclusion that follows in the main body of the essay.
 A submission ideally should 1) contain a clear point of view; 2) provide a prescription for how a problem affecting society can be solved or improved; and, 3) explain how your recommendation is an application of Unificationism.
 Reading level should aim for the freshman college student.

-Contributions to the AU Blog should be a minimum of 1,200 words and a maximum of about 1,800 words in English in a Microsoft Word document (please no footnotes, but embedded hyperlinks welcome).
-All submissions are subject to editing for accuracy, clarity and brevity, and our editorial committee will indicate recommended changes in advance for your approval.
+Contributions to the AU Blog should be a minimum of 1,200 words and a maximum of about 2,000 words in English in a Microsoft Word document (please no footnotes, but embedded hyperlinks are welcome).
+All submissions are subject to editing for accuracy, clarity and brevity, and our editorial committee may indicate recommended changes in advance for your approval.
 Please submit a hi-res headshot photo of yourself as a .JPG or .PNG file to accompany your byline, as well as a very brief biography.
 Where appropriate, prospective articles may also include photos, charts and graphics (please attach separately but indicate where they go in your text).

 We also publish poetry (preferably a collection of three or more poems with accompanying textual introduction or background), editorial cartoons and drawings, photos, and audio and video files (including posted on Flickr, SoundCloud, YouTube and Vimeo).
 Again, we prefer a small collection accompanied by introductory text.

 Applied Unificationism is a place where the future of the Family Federation for World Peace and Unification (FFWPU) may be thoughtfully discussed, but is not a site for criticism of its leadership.